Italian Brazilian names

 Enzo ruler of the household, or short form of Lorenzo/Vincenzo; one of Brazil's most popular boys' names in the 2010s-2020s, especially strong among Italian-Brazilian families

-Fabrício craftsman (Portuguese form of the Italian Fabrizio)
+Fabrício traditionally from Latin faber, 'craftsman' (Portuguese form of the Roman Fabricius)

 Filomena friend of strength; a classic name carried by early-generation Italian-Brazilian grandmothers